Planned Attack On Muslim Community In Upstate New York Disrupted, Police Say

 In 2017 a Tennessee man was sent to federal prison for nearly 20 years after plotting to burn down Islamberg's mosque and school.
 At the time, then-Attorney General Jeff Sessions described the plot as an attack on religious freedom.
 "People of all faiths have the fundamental right to worship freely, and this administration will not tolerate attempts to violate that right," Sessions said.

 State police and the FBI have regularly debunked claims that Islamberg poses a danger to the wider community.
 Still, anti-Muslim activists regularly hold protests nearby.
-Lisa Joseph, a conservative activist from Syracuse joined a rally in 2017 and told NPR that she would "not tolerate ISIS training camps, militant-style training camps, radicalized training camps" in upstate New York.
+Lisa Joseph, a conservative activist from Syracuse, joined a rally in 2017 and told NPR that she would "not tolerate ISIS training camps, militant-style training camps, radicalized training camps" in upstate New York.

 Authorities say this latest alleged plot against Islamberg involved young men.
 The oldest was 20 and two of the suspects are still in high school.
-It was uncovered after the 16-year-old who's been arrested talked to friends in the lunchroom at his school.
-Police chief Patrick Phelan says another high school student then raised the alarm.
+It was uncovered after the 16-year-old talked to friends in the lunchroom at his school.
+Phelan says another high school student then raised the alarm.

-"The kid who initially said something to an adult saved people's lives," Phelan told reporters at the Tuesday press conference.
+"The kid who initially said something to an adult saved people's lives," Phelan told reporters at the Tuesday news conference.
 "We tell kids this all the time, we say if you see something say something, you gotta report anything suspicious.
 The lesson is that it works and as a result nobody's dead."

-A spokesman for the Islamberg community couldn't be reached for comment by NPR.
-The FBI, New York state police and other agencies say they're still investigating, including a review of the suspects' phones and computers.
+A spokesman for the Islamberg community says it will hold a news conference on Wednesday.
+The FBI, New York State Police and other agencies say they are still investigating, including a review of the suspects' phones and computers.
 More arrests are possible.